Erudika/scoold/README.md

 ```
 5. Restart Scoold and login with a user from your Cognito user pool

+Make sure you whitelist your Para authentication endpoint with Cognito `https://para_url/oauth2_auth`.

 ## Deploying Scoold to Azure

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://deploy.azure.com/?repository=https://github.com/Erudika/scoold)